The short tour

 Marburg can be easily reached by train from all major cities in Germany.
 The best way to get to our partner hotels in Marburg is a short taxi ride from the train station.

 You can find information on timetables and prices at:

 Parking facilities at the hotel

-Our partner hotels in Marburg always provide parking posibilities.
-Sometimes even free, for the entire duration of your bike trip, a reservation is not necessary.
+Our partner hotels in Marburg offer good parking options for the entire duration of your bike trip, a reservation is not necessary.
 Prices different.

 Condition of cycle paths

 The Lahn cycle path leads through charming landscapes with forests, hills, meadows, floodplains and steep slopes studded with rocks.
 The Lahn has its origins in the middle of the low mountain range of Siegerland-Wittgenstein, one of the most densely forested regions in Germany.
 After the Lahn has left the mountains, the Lahn valley widens and turns into a hilly landscape.
 The Lahn then runs through fertile and open floodplain forests before the slopes of the Lahn valley come closer and form a gorge-like valley.
 In the last section, the Lahn runs in tight turns until it flows into the Rhine at Lahnstein.

 In 2006, the Lahntal cycle path was one of the first cycle paths in Germany to be awarded 4 out of 5 possible stars by the ADFC.
 Among other things, Navigability, signposting, safety and tourist infrastructure assessed.